tarekbazine/absence-managment/README.md

 I was looking for a software to manage employees absences/vacations with a support of hourly based absences, and I could not find any! .. so I decided to build an open source one.

+> You are so welcome to contribute, If you would like so, **Please open an issue** so that we could discuss the what and the how, before you start ..

 ## features
 - v0
   - Admin